Brian Goorjian: Illawarra Hawks (2020–2022)

 On 23 June 2020, returned to Australia and signed with Illawarra Hawks of the NBL as their new head coach.
 He elected to not take up his third-year option with the Hawks in May 2022, instead moving to the role of special advisor for basketball operations.

 Bay Area Dragons (2022–2023)

 Goorijan served as head coach of the Bay Area Dragons during the 2022–23 PBA Commissioner's Cup.

 Return to Sydney (2024–present)

 On 6 March 2024, Goorijan signed a three-year deal to return as head coach of the Sydney Kings.
 He coached his 850th NBL game in January 2025.

+In the 2025–26 NBL season, Goorijan guided his Kings to a league-best 24–9 record and subsequently won his seventh NBL Coach of the Year Award.
+He went on to guide the Kings to the championship, collecting his seventh NBL title.

 National team career

 In late 2001, Goorjian was appointed head coach of the Australia men's national basketball team, becoming the first foreign-born coach in the team's history.
 He guided the Boomers to Olympic campaigns in Athens in 2004 and Beijing in 2008, a World Cup in 2006 and a gold Commonwealth Games medal in Melbourne in the same year.
 He stepped down in 2008.

 In November 2020, Goorjian returned as Boomers head coach.
 In 2021, at the 2020 Summer Olympics, the team won the bronze medal which was Australia's first ever medal in Olympic men's basketball.
 He stepped down as head coach following the 2024 Summer Olympics.